The acl_check() function checks the ACL referred to by the argument

 ACL_OTHER must exist exactly once in the ACL.
-If the ACL contains any ACL_USER or
+If the ACL contains

-The group identifiers must be unique among all entries of type
+ACL_USER.
+The group identifiers must be unique among all entries

-tive error code that indicates which type of error was detected.
-The
+positive error code that indicates which type of error was

-the same user ID, or multiple ACL_GROUP
+with the same user ID, or multiple ACL_GROUP

 ACL_MISS_ERROR A required entry is missing.